Tropical cyclone: Dissipation

 There are a number of ways a tropical cyclone can weaken, dissipate, or lose its tropical characteristics.
 These include making landfall, moving over cooler water, encountering dry air, or interacting with other weather systems; however, once a system has dissipated or lost its tropical characteristics, its remnants could regenerate a tropical cyclone if environmental conditions become favorable.

 A tropical cyclone can dissipate when it moves over waters significantly cooler than 26.5 C. This will deprive the storm of such tropical characteristics as a warm core with thunderstorms near the center, so that it becomes a remnant low-pressure area.
 Remnant systems may persist for several days before losing their identity.
 This dissipation mechanism is most common in the eastern North Pacific.
-Weakening or dissipation can also occur if a storm experiences vertical wind shear which causes the convection and heat engine to move away from the center; this normally ceases the development of a tropical cyclone.
+Weakening or dissipation can also occur if a storm experiences vertical wind shear which causes the convection and heat engine to move away from the center.
+This normally ceases the development of a tropical cyclone.
 In addition, its interaction with the main belt of the Westerlies, by means of merging with a nearby frontal zone, can cause tropical cyclones to evolve into extratropical cyclones.
 This transition can take 1–3 days.

 Should a tropical cyclone make landfall or pass over an island, its circulation could start to break down, especially if it encounters mountainous terrain.
 When a system makes landfall on a large landmass, it is cut off from its supply of warm moist maritime air and starts to draw in dry continental air.
 This, combined with the increased friction over land areas, leads to the weakening and dissipation of the tropical cyclone.
-Over a mountainous terrain, a system can quickly weaken; however, over flat areas, it may endure for two to three days before circulation breaks down and dissipates.
+Over a mountainous terrain, a system can quickly weaken.
+Over flat areas, it may endure for two to three days before circulation breaks down and dissipates.

 Over the years, there have been a number of techniques considered to try to artificially modify tropical cyclones.
 These techniques have included using nuclear weapons, cooling the ocean with icebergs, blowing the storm away from land with giant fans, and seeding selected storms with dry ice or silver iodide.
 These techniques, however, fail to appreciate the duration, intensity, power or size of tropical cyclones.